USE CASE N°01

 1. Every charging station gets a unique tamper-proof identity

-A RIDDLE&CODE chip is embedded into every charging station.
-Seeing that we use an ECC algorithm, when the chip is provisioned it creates a pair of asymmetric keys: public and private.
+A RIDDLE&CODE chip is implanted into every charging station.
+Using the ECC algorithm, when the chip is provisioned it creates a pair of asymmetric keys: public and private.
 The private key is kept private on the chip - a secret only known to the chip and nobody else.
 This property gives the charging station the ability to autonomously and securely interact with a blockchain.

 2. Identifying the customer